A note on diastatic entropy and balanced metrics: Introduction and statements of the main results

 Let $\left( M, \, g \right)$ be a real analytic \K\ manifold with associated \K\ form $\omega$.
 Fix a local coordinate system $z=(z_1, \dots, z_n)$ on a \ngh\ $U$ of a point $p\in M$ and let $\phi: U \f \R$ be a real analytic \K\ potential (i.e $\omega_{|U}= \frac{i}{2}\, \de\deb\, \phi$).
 By shrinking $U$, we can assume that the potential $\phi\left( z\right) $ can be analytically continued to $U \times U$.
 Denote this extension by $\phi \left( z, \, \ov w\right)$.
 The Calabi's \emph{diastasis function} $\D:U\times U \f \R$ (E. Calabi \cite{calabi}) is defined by

 Assume that $\omega$ has global diastasis function $\D_p:M \f \R$ centered at $p$.
 The \emph{diastatic entropy} at $p$ is defined as

-The concept of diastatic entropy was defined by the author in \cite{mossa1} (following the ideas developed in \cite{exponential}) where he obtained upper and lower bound for the first eigenvalue of a real analytic \K\ manifold.
+This definition does not depend on the point $p$ fixed, provided that for every $p\in \Omega$ the diastasis $\D_p$ is globally defined (see \cite[Proposition 2.2]{mossa1}).
+The concept of diastatic entropy was defined by the author in \cite{mossa1} (following the ideas developed in \cite{exponential}), where he obtained upper and lower bound for the first eigenvalue of a real analytic \K\ manifold.

 In this paper we study the link between the diastatic entropy $\Ent \left( \Omega,\, g\right) $ and the balanced condition of the metric $g$.
-S. Donalson in \cite{donaldson}, in order to obtain a link between the constant scalar curvature condition on a \K\ metric $g$ and the Chow stability of an its polarization $L$, gave the definition of a balanced metric on a compact manifold.
+S. Donaldson in \cite{donaldson}, in order to obtain a link between the constant scalar curvature condition on a \K\ metric $g$ and the Chow stability of a polarization $L$, gave the definition of a balanced metric on a compact manifold.
 Later, this definition has been generalized, by C. Arezzo and A. Loi in \cite{arlcomm} (see also \cite{arlquant}), to the noncompact case.